Troy, New York

 Project Team

-Ann Beha FAIA, Robert Carroll AIA, Emily Bell AIA, David Elzer AIA, Ric Panciera AIA, Thomas Hotaling AIA, Kevin Morin AIA (ABA/Annum); Silman (Structural); C.T.
-Male Assoc (Civil); Kohler Ronan (MEPFP); Nextstage Design (Theater); IQ Landscape Architects (Landscape), Acentech (Acoustics), Available Light (Lighting), Acoustic Distinctions (Audiovisual), Consigli Construction (Construction Management)
+Ann Beha FAIA, Robert Carroll AIA, David Elzer AIA, Emily Bell AIA, Ric Panciera AIA, Amber Lousos AIA, Thomas Hotaling AIA, Kevin Morin AIA (ABA/Annum), Silman (Structural), Kohler Ronan (MEPFP), Nextstage Design (Theater), IQ Landscape Architects (Landscape), C.T.
+Male Assoc (Civil), Acentech (Acoustics), Available Light (Lighting), Acoustic Distinctions (Audiovisual), Consigli Construction (Construction Management)